-One of the first decisions we make each morning answers the age old question: what should I wear?
+One of the first decisions we make each morning answers the age old question: What should I wear?
 The answer for many right now might be “sweatpants, duh,” but have you ever considered the source of those comfy sweats?
-We chatted with Kestrel Jenkins McGill about sustainable textiles and the future of ethical fashion on episode 32 of Good Together.
+In the latest episode of Good Together, we chatted with Kestrel Jenkins McGill about sustainable textiles and the future of ethical fashion.

 Kestrel had always been a lover of fashion.
 While completing her degree in Global Studies and International Journalism, Kestrel’s interest in fair trade was sparked.
-She knew that working for a fair trade, organic clothing brand would be a dream job, and eventually, she landed an internship with People Tree and started her journey into learning about sustainable fashion.
+She knew that working for a fair trade, organic clothing brand would be a dream job.
+Eventually, she landed an internship with People Tree and started her journey into learning about sustainable fashion.

 Fashion’s Negative Impact on the Environment

 “The fashion industry is a mess,” says Kestrel.
 As companies have ramped up their production, supply chains have gotten messy.
-It’s increasingly difficult to trace a garment back to the source, especially if the company is not transparent about their production process.
+It’s increasingly difficult to trace a garment back to the source, especially if the company isn’t transparent about its production process.